Skip to main content

 • Perform full-scale performance reviews for employees

-• Update policies and procedures based on industry trends
+• Update policies and procedures based on hotel industry trends

 • Coordinate major renovations or upgrades, if needed